owenroberts/mmp270/labs/1-2_Collecting_Items.md

 ## 3. Update the Scene Manager
 - Update the scene manager to update Global values and metrics with items

+## 4. Add a third item
+- What other types of items might be useful in your game?
+Add an extra item and explain what it would be used for in the documentation
+- Example could be a specific key, powerup, story items, inventory items or anything else you can collect in a game

-## 4. Documentation
+## 5. Documentation
 - Document with a screen shot or video and post on Open Lab

-## Bonus
-- What other types of items might be useful in your game?
-Add an extra item and explain what it would be used for in the documentation.

 ## Full ItemManager.gd script
 ```